Ryosuke Yamada: 2006–2007: Tantei Gakuen Q and Hey! Say! JUMP

 Following his success as a dancer, he began acting.
 In 2006, he made his acting debut in a two-hour television live action drama, Tantei Gakuen Q SP, as Ryu Amakusa.

 In April 2007, he was selected to be a member of a temporary group, Hey!
 Say!
 7. The group made their CD debut on August 1, 2007, with a number-one single "Hey!
 Say!".
 The band was created by Johnny Kitagawa and it was stated at the time that it would be active for six months until September 2007.

-From July 2007, a three-month series of Tantei Gakuen Q was launched and Yamada played Ryu Amakusa again as he did in the prequel.
-The series became a major hit, and Yamada came to prominence and began receiving wide fame as an actor.
+From July 2007, a three-month series of Tantei Gakuen Q was launched and Yamada reprised his role as Ryu Amakusa.
+The series became a hit, and Yamada rose to prominence.

 In September 2007, Hey!
 Say!
 7 expanded.
 Johnny & Associates announced that the new group, Hey!
 Say!
 JUMP, would be launched.
-Yamada was selected as one of the ten (now eight) members.
+Yamada was selected as one of the ten (now seven) members.
 He debuted on November 14, 2007, with a number one single "Ultra Music Power".

-2008–2009: Acting and NYC Boys
+2008–2009: Early acting and NYC Boys

 In 2008, Yamada furthered his acting career.
-From January to March 2008, he starred in a three-month long television drama series, One-Pound Gospel with Kazuya Kamenashi.
+From January to March 2008, he appeared in the three-month long television drama series One-Pound Gospel, with Kazuya Kamenashi.
 On April 12, he played a main role in a two-hour drama episode, Sensei wa Erai, as Hayato Gunjou.

 On June 14, he played the main role in Furuhata Chuugakusei, the sequel to Furuhata Ninzaburo, a Japanese drama series aired since 1994.

 From October to December 2008, he played the main role, Toichi Takasugi, in a three-month long television drama series, Scrap Teacher, along with Daiki Arioka, Yuto Nakajima and Yuri Chinen.

 In June 2009, it was announced that Yamada would be working as the lead singer of temporary group, NYC Boys.
 The band debuted with a number one single, "NYC".
 On December 31, 2009, the band appeared on Kohaku Uta Gassen.

-In the summer of 2009, Yamada returned to acting and starred in Niini no koto o Wasurenaide, a two-hour television drama episode aired as a segment of an annual television show, 24 Hour Television.
+In the summer of 2009, Yamada returned to acting, appearing in Niini no koto o Wasurenaide, a two-hour television drama episode aired as a segment of an annual television show, 24 Hour Television.

 On October 3, 2009, he played the main role in Hidarime Tantei Eye SP.